therichleo/therichleo/README.md

 ## Hello World
-I'm **Leonardo Valdes**, a 3rd-year university student from Chile, studying Software Engineering.
+I'm **Leonardo Valdés**, a 3rd-year university student from Chile, studying Software Engineering.
 I'm passionate about programming and mathematics, and I'm currently working on both personal and academic projects.

 ### 💻 Technical Skills
 #### 🧑‍💻 Languages I use: